Controllability and Vector Potential: The Solvability Question for PDE, and its Dual

-Let $A = \mathbb{C}\pde$ be the $\mathbb{C}$-algebra of constant coefficient partial differential op- erators, and {$\mathcal{D}'$}$\Dr$ the space of distributions, on $\Rn$.
-(We denote elements of $A$ by lower case letters $a, p, q, \ldots$, or by $a(\del), p(\del), q(\del), $ for emphasis.)
-The ring $A$ acts on $\Dr$ by differentiation, and gives it the structure of an $A$-module.
+To bring into perspective the nature of the question that shall interest us here, we begin with a question that was of central importance in the 1950s and 60s.
+Let $A = \mathbb{C}\pDe$, $D_j=\frac{1}{\imath}\partial_j$, $j = 1, \ldots, n$, be the $\mathbb{C}$-algebra of constant coefficient partial differential operators, and {$\mathcal{D}'$}$\Dr$ the space of distributions, on $\Rn$.
+We denote elements of $A$ by lower case letters $a, p, q, \ldots$, or by $a(D), p(D), q(D), $ for emphasis.
+(When we consider equations from Physics, such as the Laplace or the Maxwell equations, we take $A$ to be generated by $\partial_1, \ldots, \partial _n$, and then we denote elements by $a(\partial), p(\partial)$ and so on.
+We also write $\C[\dbydt]$ for the ring of ordinary differential operators.)
+The ring $A$ acts on $\Dr$ by differentiation, and gives it the structure of a (topological) $A$-module.
 Let $\F$ be an $A$-submodule of $\Dr$.
-The attributes of dynamical systems that we study will assume values in $\F$, and we call it the `space of signals'.
+The attributes of the dynamical systems that we study will assume values in $\F$, and we call it the .
+While many of the formal properties of systems described in these notes hold true for an arbitrary $A$-submodule $\F$, our focus will be mainly on $\Dr$, the space $\Cinf$ of smooth functions, the space $\Sr$ of temperate distributions, the Schwartz space $\Sc$ of rapidly decreasing functions, and the spaces $\Er$ and $\D$ of compactly supported distributions and smooth functions respectively on $\Rn$.
+We refer to them collectively as the .
+Let $P(D) = (p_{ij}(D))$ be an $\ell \times k$ matrix with entries in $A$; let its rows be denoted $r_1, \ldots, r_\ell$.
+It defines the differential operator